-The most populated region in the Netherlands is known as the ‘Randstad‘, a roughly diamond-shaped area with Amsterdam to the north, Rotterdam to the south, The Hague to the west and Utrecht to the east.
-Those also happen to be four largest Dutch cities.
+The single region of the Netherlands with the largest population is the ‘Randstad‘.
+It is a diamond-shaped area with Amsterdam at the northern point, Rotterdam on the south, The Hague on the west and Utrecht to the east.
 The population of the Randstad region is 8.1 million, almost half that of the entire country.

-The 10 biggest cities in the Netherlands based on population are…
+The 10 largest cities in the Netherlands based on population are…